liebermeister/proteomaps-workflow/README.md

 proteomaps-workflow
 ===================

-Code and data for preparing proteomap pictures
+Code and data for generating Proteomaps graphics